Options Explained

 Here is the Strike price plotted as the blue line (the same place as before).

 However, unlike before, when the stock price falls below $20 we don’t lose money.
 Remember: an option is the right but not the obligation to buy something.
-So, since we don’t have to spend $20 to get something that’s only worth $10, we simply do nothing.
+So, since we don’t have to spend $20 to get something that’s only worth $10, we simply do nothing and let the option expire.
+This is called being “out of the money”.

 This produces a one-sided payoff curve that is characteristic of options.
-While the upside of the option is unbounded if the price keeps rising, you can’t lose any money even if the price drops to zero.
+While the upside of the option is unbounded if the price keeps rising, nothing happens if the price falls (even to zero.)
 You can’t lose!

 Of course, this optionality doesn’t come for free; you have to pay for the right to buy at $20.
-This is called the Premium, and for this option we’ll say the cost is $2 (added to the chart as the red line.)
+This is called the Premium, and for this option we’ll say the cost is $2 (added to the chart as the dotted orange line.)

-Before, the breakeven point was $20, the same as the purchase price.
-But now, the breakeven point is $22: the $20 to buy the stock (at the Strike price), plus the $2 for the option itself (the Premium.)
-So now we can actually lose money, but that loss is limited to the option Premium ($2).
+Of course, this means that we need to shift the entire payoff curve down by that same $2 Premium.
+Before, the breakeven point was $20, but now the breakeven point is $22: the $20 to buy the stock (at the Strike price), plus the $2 for the option itself (the Premium.)
+So now we can actually lose money, but that loss is limited to the $2 option Premium, and while the upside remains unbounded it is reduced by that same amount overall.

 When we overlay the two curves, we can see why options are so valuable.
-While the upside is nearly the same, when buying the stock immediately there is the potential to lose the entire $20 investment, while the option loss is capped at $2.
-Yes, the breakeven point is a bit more, but overall we’ve greatly reduced our downside risk for a (relatively) small amount of money.
+Yes, the breakeven point is a bit more and we’ve given up $2 of upside, but overall we’ve greatly reduced our downside risk for a (relatively) small amount of money.

 Summary